Tomi Reichental

-Tomáš "Tomi" Reichental, (born 1935) is a Slovak-born Irish Holocaust survivor.
+Tomáš Reichental (June 1935 – May 2026) was a Slovak-born Irish Holocaust survivor.
+He moved to Ireland in the 1950s and, later in life, wrote and spoke about his experiences at Bergen-Belsen concentration camp.

-Biography
+Early life

-Reichental was born in Merašice, Czechoslovakia (today Slovakia) in 1935 to Jewish farmers and lived with his family on their farm until he was the age of eight.
-At this age laws started coming in that prohibited the movement and rights of Jewish people and that is when he and his family went into hiding.
-He, his mother, his brother, and his grandmother were caught and taken to Bergen-Belsen concentration camp in 1944 where they remained until the camp was liberated by the British in 1945.
+Reichental was born in Merašice, Czechoslovakia (today Slovakia), in June 1935, to Jewish farmers and lived with his family on their farm until he was eight.
+After the Nazi invasion of the then Czechoslovakia in 1938–1939, when laws were introduced, prohibiting the movement and rights of Jewish people, the Reichental family went into hiding.
+Reichental was caught alongside his mother, brother, and grandmother and taken to Bergen-Belsen concentration camp in 1944.
+They remained in the camp until it was liberated by the British in 1945.
 More than 30 members of his family were killed during the Holocaust.